 Employment Outlook and Salary Info

 While the U.S. Bureau of Labor Statistics (BLS) doesn't provide information for scrub technicians, it does provide employment information for surgical technologists.
-This field is projected to grow 30% from 2012-2022, which is above average for all occupations.
-The BLS also stated that surgical techs earned a mean annual wage of $45,010 in May 2014.
+This field is projected to grow 15% from 2014-2024, which is much faster than the average for all occupations.
+The BLS also stated that surgical techs earned a mean annual wage of $45,940 in May 2015.

 Continuing Education Information